cvdlab-projects/weblar/presentations/2013-04-18/fabrizio-luca/presentation.md

 !

 ## Point (2.2)

+####Creation of a proper layer that implements the computation of matrix's operation hiding the logic implementation

 *Valuate if there's the possibility to introduce some kind of high level optimizations.
 Ex.
 A^T x B